wheerd/strawbuild-studio/docs/codebase-review.md

 - The building model store (`src/building/store/index.ts:42`) combines slices for storeys and perimeters, wraps them with `immer` for ergonomic mutations, persists state to `localStorage`, and layers undo/redo through `zundo`.
 - Perimeter geometry and wall data are maintained in `src/building/store/slices/perimeterSlice.ts`, which recalculates wall directions, offsets, openings, and corner metadata whenever topology changes.
 - Storey management lives in `src/building/store/slices/storeysSlice.ts`, enforcing positive heights, preserving a default ground floor, and exposing helpers such as `adjustAllLevels`.
-- Configuration data (materials, wall methods, slabs, ring beams) is centralized in `src/construction/config/store.ts`, persisted with Zustand middleware, and exposed through hooks/context (`ConfigurationModalContext`).
+- Configuration data (materials, wall methods, floors, ring beams) is centralized in `src/construction/config/store.ts`, persisted with Zustand middleware, and exposed through hooks/context (`ConfigurationModalContext`).
 - Materials have their own store (`src/construction/materials/store.ts`) seeded with defaults, validated for dimensional sanity, and used both for rendering and CSS generation (`materialCSS.ts`).

 ### Editor Experience